lingfliu/daca-core/README.md

 };
 ```

-For the concepts of Procedure, Routine, and other concepts, please read  http://daca.issc.xyz/docs
+For Procedure, Routine, and other concepts, please read http://daca.issc.xyz/docs

 ## Samples and demos